 Session/Session File Each invocation of a SD-UX command defines a session.
-Most SD commands let you use the -C session\file option to save command options, source information, software selections, and host selections and re-use this information with the -S session\file option.
+Most SD commands let you use the -C session\file option to save command options, source information, software selections, and host selections and re-use this information with the ability to simultaneously distribute to, manage, or monitor multiple remote targets from a single controller system.
+See remote management.

+-S session\file option.
 You can also save and re-use session information from the GUI programs.
 Shared Secrets File In SD-UX security, a file containing the passwords used to encrypt and decrypt distributed communications for added security.